-How to create a surplus amount of ₹ 62,400 by investing ₹ 2 lakhs a year?
+How to create a surplus investable amount of ₹ 62,400 every year by investing ₹ 2 lakhs?

 E.L.S.S.
 (Equity Linked Saving Scheme) are tax saving Mutual funds.
 E.L.S.S investments are eligible for deduction in taxable income of up to ₹1,50,000 under section 80C.
 E.L.S.S. have the shortest lock-in period (3 years) and offers the possibility to earn higher returns compared to other tax-saving instruments.